PayBX Achieves Market Capitalization of $1.34 Million (AXPR)

-PayBX (CURRENCY:AXPR) traded flat against the dollar during the 1 day period ending at 9:00 AM ET on January 16th.
-PayBX has a market cap of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.
-One PayBX coin can currently be bought for approximately $0.0048 or 0.00000042 BTC on popular cryptocurrency exchanges.
-During the last seven days, PayBX has traded flat against the dollar.
+PayBX (CURRENCY:AXPR) traded flat against the US dollar during the 24 hour period ending at 20:00 PM E.T. on January 19th.
+One PayBX coin can now be purchased for approximately $0.0048 or 0.00000042 BTC on cryptocurrency exchanges.
+PayBX has a market capitalization of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.
+During the last week, PayBX has traded flat against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.